veselinastaneva/th-docs/deployment/sklearn.md

 ### `.successful()`

-The `successful` method returns a boolen result whether or not the deployment is created on the TeachableHub platform. Кeep in mind that the deployment need to be verfied successfuly as well in order to be served by the TeachableHub's Serving API.
+The `successful` method returns a boolean result whether or not the deployment is created on the TeachableHub platform. Кeep in mind that the deployment needs to be verified successfully as well in order to be served by the TeachableHub's Serving API.
 Check the next point for more details on verification.

 ```python
 if deployment.successful():